 HTML Links Hyperlinks

 Sometimes, while scrolling through a blog on the web, you might find highlighted blue text, and clicking on that text jumps you to another page in a new or the same browser tab.
 This is nothing but an HTML link.
-Links are also known as hyperlinks.
-Links in the browser help us to connect pages, websites, files, and even some specific sections of the webpage, thus making information easily accessible.
-In this blog, you are going to learn everything about the links in HTML, how to create a link using the <a> tag in HTML, and best practices while creating links in HTML.
+Links are also known as hyperlinks in HTML.
+The HTML links in the browser help us connect pages, websites, files, and even specific sections of web pages, making information easily accessible and improving navigation within web pages.
+In this blog, you are going to learn everything about HTML links, how to create an HTML link using the HTML <a> tag, and best practices for HTML hyperlinks.

 Table of Contents:

 Hyperlinks in HTML are the text elements that, when clicked, immediately navigate users to another page.
-Links in HTML are created using the <a> tag (short for anchor).
+The HTML links are created using the <a> tag (short for anchor).
+This HTML <a> tag is also referred to as the anchor element.
 Here is the basic structure of the <a> tag in HTML:

 Syntax: